scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-flatten.md

 Maintaining alignment between arrays with missing values
 --------------------------------------------------------

-Dropping missing values with [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html) doesn't keep track of where they were removed.
+Dropping missing values with {func}`ak.flatten` doesn't keep track of where they were removed.
 This is a problem if the plotting library takes separate sequences for the x-axis and y-axis, and these must be aligned.

-Instead of [ak.flatten](https://awkward-array.readthedocs.io/en/latest/_auto/ak.flatten.html), you can use [ak.is_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.is_none.html).
+Instead of {func}`ak.flatten`, you can use {func}`ak.is_none`.

 ```{code-cell} ipython3
 array = ak.Array([